 You could spend hours in this downtown Fremont basement without being ever the wiser.
-Dozens of merchants vaguely organized into their own mini shops means there’s something here for everyone, from retro Seahawks gear to mid-century barware to cheeky earrings made by locals.
+Dozens of merchants vaguely organized into their own mini shops bring something for everyone, like retro Seahawks T-shirts, midcentury barware, even cheeky earrings made by locals.

 Indian Summer sits on a corner in residential Capitol Hill, a jewelry box of slinky ’60s dresses and shimmery ’90s crop tops nestled next to a convenience store with a bright red Coca-Cola sign.
-Though its doors are currently shut, owner Adria Garcia stays busy posting an immaculate selection for sale on Instagram: Look to Indian Summer for a size-inclusive lineup of the mind-bogglingly glam finds that drew you to vintage in the first place.
+Look to Indian Summer for a size-inclusive lineup of the mind-bogglingly glam finds that drew you to vintage in the first place.

-Avoid the emotional trauma of finding your high school crew neck at a vintage shop: the Ballard sibling of the U District’s Lucky Vintage primarily stocks dressier, higher-end vintage items, from ’80s blazers to ’50s house dresses.
-Buying through Instagram DM is easy—Lucky Dry Goods posts new pieces with measurements daily—but visit its cozy (and literal) brick-and-mortar for an enthralling search without the potential overwhelm of racks on racks.
+Avoid the emotional trauma of finding your high school crewneck at a vintage shop.
+The Ballard sibling of the U District’s Lucky Vintage primarily stocks dressier vintage items: ’80s blazers, ’50s house dresses, and pieces that are seriously ready for prom.

-Red Light advertises itself as Seattle’s biggest vintage clothing shop, and we haven’t seen anyone mount a convincing argument to the contrary—its racks of clothing from every decade in the past century seem to go as far as the eye can see (and, behind that, there’s a back room full of even better deals).
-Plus, this University Way mainstay serves double duty as a costume store: Dive into a treasure trove of ’90s dresses, or find something flashy to wear to a house party once we’re all safely vaxxed.
+Red Light advertises itself as Seattle’s biggest vintage clothing shop, and we haven’t seen anyone mount a convincing argument to the contrary.
+Its racks of clothing from every decade in the past century seem to go as far as the eye can see (and, behind that, there’s a back room full of even better deals).
+Plus, this University Way mainstay serves double duty as a costume store: Dive into a treasure trove of ’90s dresses, or find something flashy to wear to a house party.